Motiur Rahman Nizami: Political career

 Nizami rose in the ranks of the East Pakistan branch of Jamaat-e-Islami Pakistan in the 1960s, having led the student organization, East Pakistan Islami Chhatra Sangha (now Islami Chhatra Shibir).
-After the independence of Bangladesh, the new regime in power banned all religion-based political parties including Jamaat-e-Islami.
+After the independence of Bangladesh, the new regime in power banned all religion-based political parties, including Jamaat-e-Islami.
 After the assassination by military officers of Sheikh Mujibur Rahman in August 1975, Ziaur Rahman became president in a coup in 1977.
 He permitted top Jamaat leaders, such as Ghulam Azam and Nizami, to return to Bangladesh in 1978; they revived Jamaat-e-Islami, which became the largest Islamist party in the country.
 Nizami emerged as a key leader of the Jamaat, organising the Islami Chhatra Shibir, which serves as the student wing of Jamaat.

-In 1991, he was elected as a Member of Parliament, representing Jamaat-e-Islami for the constituency of Pabna-1; he was Jamaat's Parliamentary Party leader until 1994.
+In 1991, he was elected as a member of parliament, representing Jamaat-e-Islami for the constituency of Pabna-1; he was Jamaat's Parliamentary Party leader until 1994.
 During the June 1996 elections, he lost to the candidates of both the Bangladesh Nationalist Party (BNP), an ally of Jamaat, and the Awami League in his constituency.
 Professor Abu Sayed of the Awami League gained his seat.

 In 1971, Nizami was a chief of the infamous Al-Badr militia.
-Along with the Pakistan Army, this militia abducted and massacred 989 Bengali intellectuals including professors, journalists, litterateurs, doctors and pro-independence activists in general.
+Along with the Pakistan Army, this militia abducted and massacred 989 Bengali intellectuals, including professors, journalists, litterateurs, doctors and activists in general.